User Management

 The plugin requires several configurations, including paths for storing user and role data.

-The default config of the plugin will be saved to your Firestore database under the path __FIRECMS/config, but you can customize this path as needed.
+The default config of the plugin will be saved to your database under the path __FIRECMS/config

-Make sure to set up the Firestore rules to allow the plugin to read and write to the specified paths.
+If you are using Firestore, make sure to set up the Firestore rules to allow the plugin to read and write to the specified paths.
 We suggest adding these rules to your Firestore security rules, which will allow users with the correct roles to access the user management data.

 match /{document=**} {